DynaMark: A Reinforcement Learning Framework for Dynamic Watermarking in Industrial Machine Tool Controllers: Acknowledgments

 \subsection{Proof of Lemma~\ref{lemma_beta}}

-The Type-I error for detection is defined as the probability that the detector raises a false alarm when there is no replay attack in the system, i.e., $\alpha=\PR(I_t=1|\sigma=0)$.
-Conversely, the Type-II error represents the probability of not raising an alarm when a replay attack is actually present, i.e., $\beta_t=\PR(I_t=0|\sigma=1)$.
-Note that the Type-I error is time-invariant and can be controlled by carefully selecting the test statistic threshold, $\Tilde{g}$.
+Note that $\alpha=\Pr(I_t=1|\sigma=0)$ and $\beta_t=\Pr(I_t=0|\sigma=1)$.
+It is assumed that the Type-I error is time-invariant and can be controlled by carefully selecting the test statistic threshold, $\Tilde{g}$.
 However, an operator could choose to vary $\Tilde{g}$ over time, which would make the Type-I error time-dependent.
-For this study, we assume the threshold remains fixed.
 The Type-II error, on the other hand, can vary depending on the occurrence of a replay attack.
-At time $t$, if a replay attack has begun, then by Theorem~\ref{thm3}, the probability of not raising an alarm depends on the generalized $\chi^2$ distribution of the test statistic under attack.
-If the attack has not begun, the probability of not raising an alarm is based on the $\chi^2$ distribution of the test statistic under normal conditions.
-This relationship is given by
+Let the random variable $\tau\in\R_{>0}$ be the attack onset.
+Given $\sigma=1$, if $\tau \leq t$, then by Theorem~\ref{thm:1}, the probability of not raising an alarm depends on $\Tilde{\chi}(\omega_{t},\kappa, \lambda_{t}, s, m)$.
+If $\tau > t$, the probability of not raising an alarm is based on the $\chi^2$ distribution.
+By law of total probability, this relationship is given by